 “Almost any religious system which fosters unearthly love is potentially a nursery for mystics…” — Evelyn Underhill

-The Alchemy of The Divine
+The Alchemy of Love

 The Divine Substance of Love

-Love is the source of the mystical alchemy from which all variations come.
+An unknown mystical alchemy makes love a divine substance from which comes all our virtues.
 The Greeks say there are eight kinds of love.
 But not all variations which come from it are healthy.
 The alchemy of love is a reflection of the person channeling the element.

-Agape — Unconditional Love
+1) Agape — Unconditional Love

-Eros — Romanic Love
+2) Eros — Romantic Love

-Philia — Abnormal Affection
+3) Philia — Abnormal Affection

-Western culture and religion spin this term as brotherly love.
-However, they don’t mean abnormal affection since this would support same-sex relationships.
+Philia is the Greek term for unhealthy affection.
+It’s the source of the word Pedophilia but is used to label all unacceptable forms of pleasure.
+For example, some people derive pleasure causing and pain and suffering.
+Western culture and religion spin this term as brotherly affection.
+However, they don’t mean abnormal affection, since this would support same-sex relationships.
 Instead, they use it in the context of those “sharing the same values,” even if those values include hating other groups, races, or genders.

-Philautia — Self-love
+4) Philautia — Self-love

 Here is where the alchemy of love transforms us and makes us a better person all around.
 It makes love a divine substance, which fosters good deeds.

-Storge — Familiar Love
+5) Storge — Familiar Love

-Pragma — Enduring Love
+6) Pragma — Enduring Love

-Ludus — Playful Love
+7) Ludus — Playful Love

-Mania — Obsessive Love
+8) Mania — Obsessive Love